harshomega/LLM-prework/README.md

 4. **Explicit "don't know" instruction in the prompt:** the single biggest lever against hallucination.
-Worth mentioning as a technical decision with a clear trade-off (more "I don't know" responses vs. fewer confidently wrong answers).
+Worth mentioning as a technical decision with a clear trade-off more "I don't know" responses vs. fewer confidently wrong answers.

-5. **Why Selenium over requests+BeautifulSoup for scraping:** most modern internal knowledge tools (Confluence, Notion, SharePoint) render content client-side with JavaScript. `requests.get()` only sees the pre-render HTML.
-Trade-off: Selenium is much heavier (spins up a real browser) and slower per page — fine for a few hundred pages, but would need a headless-browser pool or async scraping (e.g. Playwright with concurrency) if scraping thousands of pages.
+5. **Why Selenium over requests+BeautifulSoup for scraping:** most modern internal knowledge tools render content client-side with JavaScript. `requests.get()` only sees the pre-render HTML.
+Trade-off: Selenium is much heavier and slower per page — fine for a few hundred pages, but would need a headless-browser pool or async scraping if scraping thousands of pages.

-6. **Politeness delay between requests:** a 2-second delay between page loads in `scrape.py` avoids hammering the target server and getting rate-limited or IP-banned mid-crawl — a real issue I'd hit if scraping too fast.
+6. **Politeness delay between requests:** a 2-second delay between page loads in `scrape.py` avoids hammering the target server and getting rate-limited or IP-banned mid-crawl a real issue I'd hit if scraping too fast.

 ## Known bottleneck (good scaling story for Section 3)